[22 July 2014]

 It wants to supplant revolution with the evolution of Boggs, replace the public with the personal, so that PBS can offer a “liberal” message while not asking the kind of difficult questions that a fully engaged documentary might provoke, such as: how corporate underwriting compromises the types of films PBS can produce; why insufficient public funding leads to the need for corporate underwriting; and what an actually publicly controlled television station might look like?

 These are the types of questions that Boggs herself actually asks.
 But American Revolutionary is not of the same caliber and independence as its subject.
 So at its best we can only get glimpses of the various communities and contexts that helped define Boggs.
 Boggs might be an American revolutionary, but the film can only presents to us a caged one.

 Chris Robé is an associate professor of film and media studies.
 He's published within various journals such as Jump Cut, Cinema Journal, Framework, and Culture, Theory and Critique.
 His monograph Left of Hollywood: Cinema, Modernism, and the Emergence of U.S. Left Film Culture was published by University of Texas Press.
 His article, "'Because I Hate Fathers, and I Never Wanted to Be One': Wes Anderson, Entitled Masculinity, and the 'Crisis' of the Patriarch" appears within the anthology Millennial Masculinity: Men in Contemporary Cinema.
+He has recently published "When Cultures Collide: Third Cinema Meets the Spaghetti Western" in the Journal of Popular Film and Television and "Anarchist Aesthetics and U.S. Video Activism" for Jump Cut.
 He is currently on sabbatical completing a book on video activism and the new anarchism within North America from the 1970s to the present.
 In his spare time he agitates for his friendly faculty union.